 Outside of tutoring, I enjoy just about everything.
 I like science (obviously), sports, movies, TV, video games, cycling, snowboarding, and just hanging out with good people.
 The list of what I don't enjoy is probably much shorter and includes laundry and traffic.
 Thanks for reading and good luck!

-University of California-Santa Barbara - BA, Physics
+Undergraduate Degree: University of California-Santa Barbara - Bachelor in Arts, Physics

-California State University-Chico - MS, Environmental Science
+Graduate Degree: California State University-Chico - Master of Science, Environmental Science

 GRE Quantitative: 168

 Hanging out with friends, video games, guitar, piano, bicycling, snowboarding